ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

    - HTO have `D700` (single 8bp oligo)
 - `Pooled Library`:
-- `BCL`: name of the BCL file produced from sequencing the pooled library -`FASTQs`: name of the Seq-Run FASTQ Set produced from a single sequencing run (e,g, `BCL1`) of the library
+- `BCL`: name of the BCL file produced from sequencing the pooled library

 Libraries (or Sequencing Libraries) are the result of running a `Loading Sample` through a 10x chip lane.
 The 10x techs must keep track of library-level information during the course of a run, however from the perspective of the computational team, these libraries play more of an intermediate role.
 In our example, we have three libraries (`L1-GEX`, `L1-ADT`, `L1-HTO`) that are generated from a single 10x chip lane.
-These libraries will be indexed, pooled into a pooled-library (`PL1`), sequenced (resulting in `BCL1`), and ultimately result in three Seq-Run FASTQ sets (`FQ1-GEX`, `FQ1-ADT`, `FQ1-HTO`) - note that additional sequencing runs can produce additional sets).
-The `FASTQs` column is used to link the library rows in this spreadsheet to the `FASTQ-Level Spreadsheet` (one to many relationship, potentially).
+These libraries will be indexed, pooled into the pooled library (`PL1`) and sequenced to produce `BCL1` - note that additional sequencing runs can produce additional BCL files linked to the loading sample `H1`.
+The `BCL` column is used to link the library to the `FASTQ-Level Spreadsheet` (one to many relationship, potentially).

 ## 3. FASTQ-Level Spreadsheet
 This is the Seq-Run-FASTQ Set level spreadsheet (see [Glossary]) that 10x techs will use to keep track of FASTQs produced from a sequencing run of a given pooled library.